 Using an anxiety medicine such as Propranolol to treat the physical symptoms of social or performance anxiety can help to make you feel much better.
 But are there any Propranolol side effects that you need to know about?

 Although they are usually rare and mild, if you’re thinking about using this medicine, it is important to find out more about the possible Propranolol side effects that you may experience.

 In this article, we’ll be looking at the possible side effects of this medication, including more common side effects, more serious effects and allergic reactions.
 We will also cover anything else you need to know, including Propranolol weight gain, Propranolol withdrawal, and Propranolol and pregnancy.

 Head over to our dedicated ‘Propranolol for anxiety’ page for more general information on Propranolol.

 Propranolol is a beta-blocker; a type of medicine used to treat a number of different health conditions, including heart problems, anxiety, migraines and high blood pressure.

-Propranolol 10 mg tablets (the dosage we offer at The Independent Pharmacy) have many uses.
-We prescribe it to treat the physical symptoms and effects of social and situational anxiety, such as sweating, flushing, trembling and a fast heartbeat.
+Propranolol 10 mg tablets have many uses.
+It can be prescribed to treat the physical symptoms and effects of social and situational anxiety, such as sweating, flushing, trembling and a fast heartbeat.

 Propranolol slows down your heart rate, making it easier for your heart to pump blood around your body.